Health Care at Home

 Of course the standard bedpan and handheld urinal used in the hospital or rehabilitation facility can be used at home.

 Forget about the large, heavy, stainless steel bedpans and glass urinals, those are long outdated.
-Modern ones are made from plastic.
+Modern ones are plastic.

 They're lightweight and far cheaper than the old models, meaning that they can economically be discarded and replaced after a number of uses.